 July 12th in history:

-Geraldine Ferraro made history on this day in 1984.
-The Congresswoman from New York was chosen to be Walter Mondale’s running mate in the 1984 election, and she became the first woman nominated for vice-president by a major party.
+Geraldine Ferraro made history on this day in 1984, when Walter Mondale announced that she would be his running mate in the presidential election.
+Ferraro was a former school teacher who became a lawyer and eventually a New York Congresswoman.
+She became the first woman nominated for vice-president by a major party.

 Ferraro was nominated for VP the same year that “The Cosby Show” began a successful eight-year run on NBC.
 Actor and comedian Bill Cosby, born July 12th, 1937, has starred in many TV series, including “I Spy,” “The Electric Company,” and the Saturday morning cartoon show “Fat Albert and the Cosby Kids,” which was based on routines from his early comedy albums.